-Due to the broad scope of the anti-corruption laws that apply to our business, it may be necessary to apply the above due diligence procedures to certain of our customers where red flags regarding their behavior are raised.
-You should immediately inform the General Counsel if our customers' behavior raises any red flags.
+Due to the broad scope of the anti-corruption laws that apply to our business, Brady may be responsible for ensuring that our distributors adhere to these same standards.
+You should immediately inform the General Counsel if a distributor's behavior raises any red flags.